Skip to main content

 What It Detects

-The influencer-engagement signal monitors when recognized industry influencers interact with a company’s content or mention a company in their own posts.
+The influencer-engagement signal monitors when recognized industry influencers interact with a company’s content or mention it in their own posts.
 Rodz maintains an internal database of influencers categorized by industry, platform, and reach.
 When an influencer likes, comments on, shares, or tags a company, this signal fires.

 The difference between this and social-mentions is specificity.
 A mention from a random account and a mention from a top-50 industry influencer carry very different weight.
 This signal isolates the high-impact interactions.